 - More than one-third of the respondents provided an anticipated date for resumption of travel, with the vast majority of those targeting 2021.
 In our previous survey, Labor Day was the date chosen by a majority of respondents.

-Please find the full results of the 2nd edition of our survey here.
+Please find the full results of the survey below.